greglook/vault/doc/blobs.md

 - `memory`: transient in-memory blob storage
 - `file`: local filesystem blob storage
 - `sftp`: store blobs on a remote host accessible via ssh
-- `s3`: persist blobs in cloud storage service
+- `s3`: persist blobs in Amazon's cloud storage service

+'Meta-stores' can also wrap multiple blob stores to give more complex storage
+systems:
+- `replicate`: store blobs in multiple locations
+- `cache`: keep a fixed size of local blobs, deferring to another authoritative store

-Blob stores can also be composed with intermediate _encoding_ layers.
+Blob stores can also be composed with _filter_ layers.
 Some ideas:
-- `compress`: compress blobs to save space (may not be effective on all files)
+- `compress`: compress blobs to save space
-- `encrypt`: encrypt blobs (perhaps stored in untrusted third-party services)
+- `encrypt`: encrypt blobs, perhaps stored in untrusted third-party services
-- `shard`: distribute blobs across different stores (why would you do this?)
-- `replicate`: store blobs in multiple locations (should this just be a backup/sync job?)
-- `cache`: keep a fixed size of local blobs, deferring to another authoritative store